-The Format Painter applies multiple formats located in one range to another range within the application.
-Think of the selected range's original location as your paint can.
-You apply the formats found in your paint can, the selected range, to another range with the help of the paintbrush, or Format Painter.
-Whatever cells you click get the formatting.
-You can use Format Painter to format multiple cells or ranges by double-clicking the Format Painter button.
+The Format Painter applies formats found in one piece of text to another piece of text within the application.
+Think of the selected text's original location as your paint can.
+You apply the formats found in your paint can to another piece of text with the help of the paintbrush, or Format Painter.
+Whatever text you click gets the formatting.
+You can use Format Painter to format multiple pieces of text by double-clicking the Format Painter button.
 To turn off the multiple-use feature and stop "painting," tap the Esc key.